 HDPE pipe is assembled using a heat fusion process in lieu of volatile chemical solvents.
 After all, the pipe is resistant to virtually all chemical solvents.
 Joining HDPE pipe requires heat fusion equipment or specially designed electro-fusion socket fittings to physically meld the pipe and fitting together.
 The result is that a properly constructed HDPE joint is stronger than the pipe itself.

-HDPE pipe mainline system costs are comparable to PVC when one considers all of the factors.
+HDPE mainline system costs are comparable to PVC when one considers all of the factors.

 - The pipe comes in longer lengths requiring fewer couplings